Learning to Encode and Classify Test Executions: Approach

 \textbf{Classifying Traces} With the neural network components described so far we have managed to encode traces into fixed length vector representations.
 The final step is to use those computed representations to make a classification decision.
 We treat failing traces as the positive class and passing traces as the negative class since detecting failing runs is of more interest in testing.
 We compute the probability that a trace is failing as

-where the input of \traceClassifier is the concatenation of the two vectors.
+where the input of \traceClassifier is the output vector of \traceEncoder.
 Our implementation of \traceClassifier is a multilayer perceptron (MLP) with sigmoid non-linearities and a single output, which can be viewed as the probability that the trace is a failing trace.
 It follows that $P(\textsf{pass})=1-P(\textsf{fail})$.

 \textbf{Training and Implementation Details} We train our network end-to-end in a supervised fashion, minimizing the binary cross entropy loss.
 All network parameters (parameters of $LSTM_v$ and $LSTM_{tr}$ and parameters of the MLP) are initialized with random noise.
-For all the runs on our network we use $D_V=64$, $D_T=128$.
-The \traceClassifier is an MLP with 3 hidden layers of size 128, 64 and 32.
-We use the Adam optimizer~\cite{AdamOptimizer} with a learning rate of 8E-6.
+For all the runs on our network we use $D_V=128$, $D_T=256$.
+The \traceClassifier is an MLP with 3 hidden layers of size 256, 128 and 64.
+We use the Adam optimizer~\cite{AdamOptimizer} with a learning rate of $10e-5$.

 For our subject programs, we find the aforementioned feature values to be optimal for performance and training time, after having experimented with other NN architectures, varying the $D_V$, $D_T$ sizes, and the hidden layers in the MLP.
-We explored increasing $D_V$ to 128, 256, 512, $D_T$ to 256, 512, 1024 and size of hidden layers to 256, 512 and 1024.
+We explored increasing $D_V$ to 256, 512, $D_T$ to 512, 1024 and size of hidden layers to 512 and 1024.

+To handle class imbalance in datasets, we explicitly counteract the imbalance in the loss function by down-weighting the samples within the most popular class such that samples of both class participate equally within this function.